Repair Code 28 Device Errors

 There are a large number of sound cards and motherboard chipsets available from various manufacturers.
 Additionally, there are very many devices that can be connected to sound cards and various programs that can input or output through them.
 This gives a tremendous number of possible combinations that an operating system simply cannot handle.

 The answer to the problem is to provide audio drivers for the various cards and devices.
 These are specific to the device and have versions for particular operating systems.
-When a sound is to be emitted through a device, the operating system will output the sound and a high level command that states what is required.
+When a sound is to be emitted through a device, the operating system will output the sound and a high-level command that states what is required.
 This is interpreted by the audio driver so that the command sent to the device is in a form that the device can understand.
 Similarly, when sound is input, it is sent with a processing request that the audio driver translates before passing it to the operating system.

 Audio Driver Problems

-Sometimes audio drivers can cause a problem, which may become apparent when there is poor sound quality.
 One way to resolve this may be to let Windows reinstall them when you restart the PC.
 To do this, access Device Manager.
-Depending on the operating system you use, this may be available from the Control Panel or by right-clicking My Computer then choosing Manage.
+Depending on the operating system you use, this may be available from the Control Panel or by right-clicking My Computer and then choosing Manage.

-The Device Manager will list the types of devices in the right pane and you need to delete all devices under the ‘Sound, video and game controllers’ heading, then reboot.
+The Device Manager will list the types of devices in the right pane and you need to delete all devices under the “Sound, video, and game controllers” heading, then reboot.
 If this doesn’t work, update the drivers by re-selecting the device through Device Manager.
-Click Properties, select the Driver tab and click the Update Driver button to download drivers and install the latest version on your PC.
+Click Properties, select the Driver tab, and click the Update Driver button to download drivers and install the latest version on your PC.
 When you complete the process, restart your computer.

 CLICK HERE to Automatically Update and Maintain Your Drivers!

-Add comment May 19th, 2009
+Add comment

 Your PC will have several devices connected, both internal devices such as disk drives and sound cards, and external ones such as printers and scanners.
 Each of these devices will have a device driver or PC driver that interprets the operating system’s commands so that they can be carried out correctly by the device.
+Drivers will be installed by Windows, but you can also manually install, update, and roll back drivers.

-Why You Might Need to Rollback Drivers
+Why You Might Need to Revert Back to Previous Drivers

-When you get a new PC, it will have a certain number or device drivers installed and, as you add further devices, you will install device drivers that are supplied with them.
+When you get a new Windows PC, it will have a certain number or device drivers installed and, as you add further devices, you will install device drivers that are supplied with them.
 Over time, device manufacturers will issue new PC drivers that are designed to fix known problems, improve security or enhance the performance of the device.
 You should, therefore, download and update drivers frequently to ensure you have up-to-date versions and everything works as it is intended to do.

 As with any software, a new version of a device driver can cause problems.
 It may conflict with something else you have installed or may not work properly for some reason.
 Because of this, you should always backup drivers before installing new versions so that you can, if necessary, go back to a previous version that worked.